ASS-G/Markdown-and-GitHub-Pages-Tutorial/README.md

 ## What is Markdown?
 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like `#` or `*`.

-You can use Markdown most places around GitHub
+You can use Markdown most places around GitHub.
+You can learn about Markdown Language from [another page in this repo](/markdown.md)

 ## Intro to GitHub Pages